 Private Pay

 Private paying for long-term care means utilizing your current assets to pay for your care.
-This may mean just paying out of your checking account but it could also mean selling off some jewelry or art to pay for the care.
+This may mean just paying out of your checking account, but it could also mean selling off some jewelry or art to pay for the care.
 We usually do not recommend making private paying your only plan to pay for long-term care.
-Even for someone that has a substantial amount of wealth, why would you want to spend a large portion of it when you can preserve those assets and use another option to pay for your long-term care? $770,778 is the projected average cost for 3 years of long-term care 30 years from now.
+Even for someone who has a substantial amount of wealth, why would you want to spend a large portion of it when you can preserve those assets and use another option to pay for your long-term care? $770,778 is the projected average cost for three years of long-term care 30 years from now.

 Sometimes private paying is the initial form of payment for someone intending to use Medicaid benefits to pay for long-term care.
 This is usually seen as part of a spend-down plan developed by an experienced elder law attorney.